EdApp by SafetyCulture

 This training covers the hazards of machine guarding and how to protect workers from injuries caused by machinery.
 This is because moving machine parts can result in serious occupational injuries like crushed fingers or hands, amputations, burns, or blindness.
 This is why this OSHA required annual training is important.

-Sign up for Free* and Start Using the best OSHA compliance tool today!
+Commit to workplace safety and start using the best OSHA compliance tool today!

 Employees must get training and become familiar with the skills and procedures required to distinguish exposed live parts from other electric equipment.
-This also includes being able to determine the nominal voltage of exposed live parts in order to comply with OSHA training standards for electrical safety.
-Additionally, they must be aware of the boundaries and corresponding voltages to which workers will be exposed.
+This includes learning the nominal voltage of exposed live parts to comply with OSHA training standards for electrical safety.
+Plus, the boundaries and corresponding voltages to which workers will be exposed.

-With SC Training (formerly EdApp)'s Rapid Refresh feature, you can create quizzes that can be turned into fun and engaging games to test your team’s knowledge.
+With SC Training's Rapid Refresh feature, you can create quizzes that can be turned into fun and engaging games to test your team’s knowledge.
 Watch them tap, swipe, and drag their way through questions, making learning a fun experience.
 And, with a leaderboard to show off their skills, they'll be even more motivated to succeed.

 Falls are a leading cause of workplace injuries and deaths.
 This is why fall protection is part of OSHA training requirements.
 This training teaches workers how to use fall protection equipment correctly and how to identify and avoid fall hazards.